evertonse/Custom-DL-Model-using-MNIST/README.md

 ### Steps:
 - Clone everything.
-- Inside the folder, open the "MNIST Model.ipynb" Jupyter Noteook, and run from the beginning.
+- Inside the folder, open the "MNIST Model.ipynb" Jupyter Notebook, and run from the beginning.

 ### Optional:
 - Run main.py